- Home

 Our farm

-Dillington Farms is mixed farming business with dairying at its heart.
+Dillington Farms is a mixed farming business with dairying at its heart.
 At 860 ha, the farm grows cereals and forage crops with dry stock grazing permanent pastures and parkland.

-Being a part of a mid-tier stewardship scheme has allowed Dillington Farms to be more environmentally focused with their day-to-day farming, including growing herbal leys on arable headlands and experimenting with legume wholecrops.
+Being a part of a mid-tier stewardship scheme has allowed Dillington Farms to be more environmentally focused with their day-to-day farming, including growing herbal leys on arable headlands and experimenting with legume whole crops.

 Our herd

 This all-year-round calving, fully-housed herd of 310 cows average 10,800 litres per cow per year at 4.20% butterfat and 3.56% protein.
-The cows at Dillington estate are milked using robots, helping them to gradually increase their milk yields, through allowing a more relaxed and quieter environment for the cows.
+The cows at the Dillington estate are milked using robots, helping them to gradually increase their milk yields, through allowing a more relaxed and quieter environment for the cows.

 Our journey